davetropeano/schematics-onboarding/README.md

 ### Linux
 Place the `terraform` binary into `/usr/local/`.
 If you already have `terraform` installed on your system and you want to continue to use it rename the IBM Cloud terraform binary to something else (e.g. `ibm-cloud-tf`).

+## Create Cloud Resources using Terraform

+Navigate to [https://github.com/IBM-Bluemix/tf-single-vm](https://github.com/IBM-Bluemix/tf-single-vm) and follow the directions in the README.
+It will guide you through setting up your credentials and executing Terraform to create running resources from the configuration.